cloudquery/cloudquery/plugins/azure/docs/index.md

 az login
 ```

-You are now authenticated with cloudquery!
+You are now authenticated with CloudQuery!

 #### Authentication with Environment Variables